South Dakota AG gets fines, no jail time in pedestrian death

 “Because of who it was and the high profile nature of the case, the investigation was a lot more thorough,” he said.

-After a months-long probe led to prosecutors charging Ravnsborg with the three misdemeanors in February, Noem placed maximum pressure on Ravnsborg to resign, releasing videos of investigators questioning him after the crash.
+After a months-long probe led to prosecutors charging Ravnsborg with the three misdemeanors in February, Noem put maximum pressure on Ravnsborg to resign, releasing videos of investigators questioning him.
 They revealed gruesome details, including that detectives believed Boever’s body had collided with Ravnsborg’s windshield with such force that part of his eyeglasses were deposited in the backseat of Ravnsborg’s car.

 Prosecutors said Ravnsborg was on his phone roughly one minute before the crash, but phone records showed it was locked at the moment of impact.
 Ravnsborg told investigators that the last thing he remembered before impact was turning off the radio and looking down at the speedometer.

-A toxicology report taken roughly 15 hours after the crash showed no alcohol in Ravnsborg’s system, and people who attended the fundraiser said he was not seen drinking alcohol.
+A toxicology test taken roughly 15 hours after the crash showed no alcohol in Ravnsborg’s system, and people who attended the fundraiser said he was not seen drinking alcohol.

-Throughout the criminal investigation and political pressure campaign from his own party, Ravnsborg has adamantly denied he did anything wrong.
-He has insisted he had no idea he hit a man until returning to the crash site and that he is worthy of remaining the state’s top law enforcement officer.
+Ravnsborg adamantly denied doing anything wrong.
+He insisted he had no idea he hit a man until returning to the crash site and that he is worthy of remaining the state’s top law enforcement officer.

 “Joe’s death weighs heavily on me and always will,” Ravnsborg said in his statement.
 “I’ve often wondered why the accident occurred and all the things that had to have happened to make our lives intersect.”

-Ravnsborg’s insistence on remaining in office has opened a divide among Republicans.
-Noem tried repeatedly to force him to step down but he has retained support among some GOP circles.
-The attorney general has even been spotted working booths for local Republican groups at county fairs in recent weeks.
+Ravnsborg’s insistence on remaining in office has opened a divide among Republicans, with him retaining support among some GOP circles.
+The attorney general has been spotted working booths for local Republican groups at county fairs in recent weeks.

-However, Ravnsborg’s popular predecessor, Marty Jackley, is already running for his old job and has collected the support of most of the state’s county prosecutors.
+But popular predecessor Marty Jackley is already running for his old job and has collected the support of most of the state’s county prosecutors.
 Political parties will select candidates for attorney general at statewide conventions next year.

 Ravnsborg built his political rise on personal connections in the party.
 It was his dutiful attendance at local GOP events like the one he was returning from when he struck Boever that propelled him from being a party outsider to winning the Republican nomination for attorney general in 2018.